br3ndonland/udacity-fsnd-flask-catalog-server/info/server-methods.md

     > You configured this instance to use udacity_key (us-east-2) key pair.
     >
     > You can download your default private key from the Account page.
+  - I got locked out once, and had to destroy the server instance.
+After this, plus the annoyance with SSH keys, I switched to DigitalOcean.
 - Enable firewall

   ```shell